ChuanMeng/QPP-GenRE/README.md

 ```

 ### Download the original weights of LLaMA-7B
-Please refer to the LLaMA [repository](https://github.com/facebookresearch/llama/tree/llama_v1) to fetch the weights of LLaMA-7B.
+Please refer to the LLaMA [repository](https://github.com/facebookresearch/llama/tree/llama_v1) to fetch the original weights of LLaMA-7B.
-And follow the instructions from [here](https://huggingface.co/docs/transformers/main/model_doc/llama) to convert the original weights for the LLaMA-7B model to the Hugging Face Transformers format.
+And then, please follow the instructions from [here](https://huggingface.co/docs/transformers/main/model_doc/llama) to convert the original weights for the LLaMA-7B model to the Hugging Face Transformers format.
-Next, set your local path to the weights of LLaMA-7B (Hugging Face Transformers format) as a variable.
+Next, set your local path to the weights of LLaMA-7B (Hugging Face Transformers format) as an environment variable, which will be used in the following process.
 ```bash
 export LLAMA_7B_PATH={your path to the weights of LLaMA-7B (Hugging Face Transformers format)}
 ```